Generic Name: trandolapril and verapamil (tran DOL a pril and ver AP a mil)

 Overdose symptoms may include slow heart rate, weak pulse, muscle weakness, tingly feeling, seizure (convulsions), feeling light-headed, or fainting.

-Do not use potassium supplements or salt substitutes while you are taking trandolapril and verapamil, unless your doctor has told you to.
+Do not use potassium supplements or salt substitutes while you are taking Tarka, unless your doctor has told you to.

 Call your doctor at once if you have: